-- I will be available in-person every Monday from 1:30-3:30 in my office (Toole-237).
-For a Teams meeting, please email me to arrange a time slot.
-If you cannot attend regular office hours, please email me to arrange an alternate time. - If you have comments or questions of any other nature (other courses, academic advising, or anything else), please email me anytime.
-You can expect an email response within a day.
+• Dr. Deslongchamps will be available in person every Monday from 1:30-3:30 in his office (Toole-237).
+For a Teams meeting, please email ghislain@unb.ca to arrange a time slot.
+If you cannot attend regular office hours, please email him to arrange an alternate time.